Se Habla Español

-Greg is co-founder of PERENICH The Law Firm and has been a forceful champion for the injured for more than 30 years.
+Greg is co-founder of PERENICH Law and has been a forceful champion for the injured for more than 30 years.
 He is a lifelong resident of Pinellas County and was educated in public schools in Clearwater and Tarpon Springs.
 From a very early age, his career ambition was to become a trial lawyer through the witnessing of his father, the late Guy Perenich, trying cases in front of juries and advocating on behalf of wrongfully injured clients.
-Seeing his dad in court had a pivotal influence on Greg to follow in his father’s footsteps to become a tenacious trial lawyer and later establish PERENICH The Law Firm in honor of his father and mentor.
+Seeing his dad in court had a pivotal influence on Greg to follow in his father’s footsteps to become a tenacious trial lawyer and later establish PERENICH Law in honor of his father and mentor.

 Through the representation of thousands of clients over his long career, Greg has sharpened his trial and advocacy skills in a wide variety of cases including wrongful death, medical malpractice and accident cases involving automobiles, trucks, motorcycles, and bicycles.
 His mission of never giving up for his clients is always at the forefront of his efforts of persuasion and the search for truth and justice.
 With these principles in mind, Greg was able to achieve one of the largest recoveries in Pinellas County history by obtaining a medical malpractice settlement in excess of 10 million dollars for the parents of a 3-week old baby that suffered catastrophic brain and developmental injuries from viral meningitis that was not timely diagnosed and treated.